 Most men with Peyronie’s disease or a curved penis have a hard time talking about the condition, so they’re surprised to learn it’s a common problem that affects at least 10% of adult men.
-John Bertini, MD, FACS, and James Harris, MD, at Gulf Coast Urology, offer comprehensive care for men with Peyronie’s disease.
+John Bertini, MD, James Harris, MD, Grant Redrow, MD and Travis Green, MD at Gulf Coast Urology, offer comprehensive care for men with Peyronie’s disease.
 Their extensive experience has helped many men get relief from their pain and return to a satisfying sex life.
 To schedule a consultation, call the office in Nassau Bay or Houston, Texas, or use the online booking feature.

 Peyronie’s disease develops when scar tissue accumulates inside your penis, causing a distinct curve that’s more noticeable when you have an erection.
 Erections occur when tissues inside your penis become engorged with blood.